gjwgit/rattleng/assets/markdown/welcome.md

-The [Data Science Desktop Survival Guide](https://survivor.togaware.com/datascience) provides an introduction to science and a guide to using Rattle.
+The [Data Science Desktop Survival Guide](https://survivor.togaware.com/datascience) provides an introduction to data science and a guide to using Rattle.
 It is freely available from [Togaware](https://togaware.com).

 Rattle V6 is implemented using [Flutter](https://flutter.dev) for the